lethal-lisa/Nightcrawler/doc/nstspecs.md

 run appropriate actions.

 - byte (char) [4] : Magic `"NSC"`.
+- uint32          : Address of the scene's exposition string.
+This will be displayed when the scene is loaded.
 - uint32          : Address of the scene's `MOV` node (must not be zero).
 - uint32          : Address of the scene's `LOK` node (must not be zero).
 - uint16          : Mask of items to OR with the game's item flags when `GET` is run.
 - uint32          : Address of the scene's `TLK` node (optional, zero if none).
 - uint32          : Address of the scene's `USE` node (optional, zero if none).